American Homes 4 Rent (NYSE:AMH) Releases FY 2022 Earnings Guidance

-American Homes 4 Rent (NYSE:AMH – Get Rating) updated its FY 2022 earnings guidance on Monday.
-The company provided earnings per share guidance of $1.53-$1.59 for the period.
+American Homes 4 Rent (NYSE:AMH – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
+The company provided earnings per share (EPS) guidance of $1.53-$1.59 for the period.
 The company issued revenue guidance of -.

-Several equities analysts have recently weighed in on AMH shares.
-KeyCorp assumed coverage on shares of American Homes 4 Rent in a research note on Tuesday, February 1st.
-They issued a sector weight rating on the stock.
-StockNews.com assumed coverage on American Homes 4 Rent in a research report on Thursday, March 31st.
-They issued a hold rating for the company.
-Credit Suisse Group lifted their price objective on American Homes 4 Rent from $42.00 to $44.00 and gave the stock a neutral rating in a research report on Monday, April 25th.
-Zacks Investment Research upgraded American Homes 4 Rent from a sell rating to a hold rating in a report on Tuesday, May 17th.
-Finally, Morgan Stanley reduced their price target on American Homes 4 Rent from $43.50 to $41.00 and set an equal weight rating on the stock in a report on Friday, March 11th.
-Eight analysts have rated the stock with a hold rating, twelve have given a buy rating and one has issued a strong buy rating to the company.
-According to MarketBeat.com, American Homes 4 Rent has an average rating of Buy and an average target price of $45.06.

-A number of hedge funds and other institutional investors have recently bought and sold shares of AMH.
-Covestor Ltd boosted its position in American Homes 4 Rent by 10,152.4% in the 1st quarter.
-Covestor Ltd now owns 2,153 shares of the real estate investment trust’s stock valued at $86,000 after buying an additional 2,132 shares during the last quarter.
-NEXT Financial Group Inc grew its stake in American Homes 4 Rent by 13.7% during the 4th quarter.
-NEXT Financial Group Inc now owns 2,539 shares of the real estate investment trust’s stock valued at $110,000 after purchasing an additional 306 shares in the last quarter.
-Mackenzie Financial Corp purchased a new stake in American Homes 4 Rent during the 4th quarter worth approximately $222,000.
-Virtu Financial LLC acquired a new position in shares of American Homes 4 Rent in the 4th quarter valued at approximately $223,000.
-Finally, MetLife Investment Management LLC bought a new position in American Homes 4 Rent during the 1st quarter valued at $236,000.
-Hedge funds and other institutional investors own 88.49% of the company’s stock.
+Several institutional investors and hedge funds have recently modified their holdings of AMH.
+Morgan Stanley boosted its position in American Homes 4 Rent by 264.5% during the 2nd quarter.
+Morgan Stanley now owns 876,656 shares of the real estate investment trust’s stock worth $34,057,000 after acquiring an additional 636,134 shares during the last quarter.
+Marshall Wace LLP acquired a new position in American Homes 4 Rent during the 4th quarter worth approximately $350,000.
+Mackenzie Financial Corp acquired a new position in American Homes 4 Rent during the 4th quarter worth approximately $222,000.
+Schonfeld Strategic Advisors LLC acquired a new position in American Homes 4 Rent during the 4th quarter worth approximately $1,084,000.
+Finally, Stifel Financial Corp boosted its position in American Homes 4 Rent by 5.6% during the 4th quarter.
+Stifel Financial Corp now owns 133,245 shares of the real estate investment trust’s stock worth $5,811,000 after acquiring an additional 7,120 shares during the last quarter.
+Institutional investors and hedge funds own 88.49% of the company’s stock.

 American Homes 4 Rent Company Profile (Get Rating)